hikari-crescent/Songbird-Py/README.md

 Its a good idea to install all the dependencies.

-## What should you run to test your changs?
+## What should you run to test your changes?
 I recommend working off of the `hikari` example.
 Make sure to run `maturin develop` when anything is changed!

 ## Goal of the project